treebookboat/rucli/README.md

 - Background execution with `&`
 - Pipeline chaining with `|`

-_Note: Nested control structures are not supported in the current implementation_

 **File Operations:** `cat`, `write`, `cp`, `mv`, `rm`

 **Directory Operations:** `ls`, `cd`, `pwd`, `mkdir`